Household Green Tips

 - Creates jobs.

-- Reduces the need for new landfills and incinerators.
+- Reduces the need for new landfills.

 Don’t throw away anything that can be recycled!
 Click here to learn what items can be recycled and where in Sebastian County.